dontrushdoitfast/project_bumblebee/Modules/CV Mixer/cvm_build guide.md

 *   **3D Printer** (Creality K1 Max)

 ### Bill Of Materials

+Note: we want 2 of these, so double it.

 *   **1x** **TL072** Dual Op-Amp (DIP-8 package).
 *   **1x** **DIP-8 Socket** (Optional but recommended to protect the IC).
 *   **4x** **Thonkiconn PJ-301M-12** (3.5mm Mono Jacks).